palotas/e34seleniumtraining/src/test/java/digitalbank1/scenarios.md

-1.
+## EX1
-- create account via UI without page objects
+- register new user via UI without page objects
+--> works only once because user will be already registered
+- delete user with UTIL API call

+## EX2
+- register user that already exists
+- check error message
+--> discuss how this can be reproducible test (e.g. create user via API before running test)

 1.
 - create API call to delete a specific user